Use the Lexology Navigator tool to compare the answers in the article with those from 20+ other jurisdictions.

 What is the relevant authority?

 The Competition Authority – a legal entity with administrative and financial autonomy – is responsible for enforcing Law 4054 on Protection of Competition in Turkey.
-The authority consists of the Competition Board, the presidency and main service units.
-As the competent body of the authority, the Competition Board is responsible for, among other things, reviewing and resolving M&A notifications.
+The authority consists of the board, the presidency and main service units.
+As the competent body of the authority, the board is responsible for, among other things, reviewing and resolving M&A notifications.
 The board consists of seven members and is seated in Ankara.

 The main service units of the authority consist of five different supervision and enforcement departments and the following units: